 How cares if you coach kid’s soccer…?
 Other kid’s soccer coaches…!
 Be more “real” with information about hobbies and other interests outside work on your web site – you may be surprised when existing customers read it.

 7) Updated information about what you and the business are doing – now, yesterday and want to do tomorrow.

-The tools are available (especially with the E-C Toolset) for you to update your web site whenever you want to.
+The tools are available (especially with the content management tools available now) for you to update your web site whenever you want to.
 Take advantage of that – make comments about topical things prove to visitors that your web site is central to being real of them